Shuchitagg/digital-privacy-learning-module/README.md

 Designed and developed a self-paced professional-learning module featuring learner objectives, scenario-based instruction, interactive questions, drag-and-drop practice, automated scoring, progress tracking, reflection prompts, and accessible navigation.
 Built as a platform-neutral demonstration of digital-learning content development and virtual user support.

 ## Important note
-This is an original portfolio demonstration.
-It is designed to demonstrate transferable skills relevant to digital-learning platforms.
+This is a portfolio demonstration which is designed to demonstrate transferable skills relevant to digital-learning platforms.